enonic/guide-xp-as-a-service/README.md

-# Step by step guide for installing enonic XP as windows service
+# Step-by-step guide for installing Enonic XP as a service